What is NAS Backup?

 Strategies

-Backup agents are installed on all servers that access storage on a NAS device, and the data is sent to backup servers over the network.
+Traditional NAS Network Backup : Backup agents are installed on all servers that access storage on a NAS device, and the data is sent to backup servers over the network.
 This type of backup is called “Network-Based.”
-This is what happens when you backup your computer and your computer backup your computer, which is why this is called a traditional network-based backup in this case.
-It is possible for backup software on different computers to make copies of the duplicate files on the same NAS device.
-Many things can be done better.
+It is possible for backup software on different computers to make copies of duplicate files on the same NAS device.

 The Pro’s